Adventure Geek Walking Club

 Weekend walks tend to be from 6-15 miles.

 - Easy – a very flat route, usually on paved pathways.
-Average pace is more of a leisurely stroll.
+The average pace is more of a leisurely stroll.

-- Moderate – may include a few steep hills, stiles or ploughed fields that can sometimes be proved to be challenging.
-All walks over 6.5 miles will be graded as moderate.
+- Moderate – may include a few hills, stiles or ploughed fields that can sometimes be proved to be challenging.
+All walks over 4 miles will be graded as moderate.

 - Challenging – every now and then we like to increase the pace.
 If you see a walk that is labelled as challenging then you know that the pace will be fast and that you are likely to break into a sweat.
 A challenging walk may include hills, mountains or even a geocaching trail that will take us through thick woods whilst in search of plastic boxes.